COLLEGE: Engineering and Computer Science

-The Department of Civil Engineering is one of five departments in the College of Engineering and Computer Science.
-The Department has 14 full-time faculty members who serve almost 800 undergraduate majors and 60 graduate students including almost 70 percent of students of color.
+The Department of Civil Engineering is one of five departments in the College of Engineering and Computer Science (ECS).
+The Department has 14 full-time faculty members who serve almost 800 undergraduate majors and 60 graduate students including almost 70 percent of students from underrepresented and minority backgrounds.
 The Department offers Bachelor of Science (B.S.) and Master of Science (M.S.) degree programs in civil engineering.
 Most recently, the Department was ranked 8th among non-doctorate granting institutions by the U.S. News & World Report.
-The Department is thriving with its diverse student population, respected faculty, and strong industry and alumni support.
+The Department is thriving with its diverse student population, diverse faculty, and strong industry and alumni support.

-Duties will include: (1) effectively teaching courses at undergraduate and graduate levels, (2) advising diverse population of undergraduate and graduate students, developing curriculum, and other instructionally-related duties, (3) developing and engaging in scholarly activities, including applied research and externally-funded projects, (4) developing and supervising Master’s student research, (5) working cooperatively with a diverse student population and with faculty colleagues on department, college, and university-wide committees, and (6) providing service to the institution and community, as Sacramento State strives to serve as an Anchor Institution to the surrounding community.
+Duties will include: (1) effectively teaching courses at undergraduate and graduate levels, (2) advising a diverse population of undergraduate and graduate students, developing curriculum, and other instructionally-related duties, (3) developing and engaging in scholarly activities, including applied research and externally-funded projects, (4) supervising graduate student culminating experiences (theses, projects, and comprehensive exams), (5) working cooperatively with a diverse student population and with faculty colleagues on department, college, and university-wide committees, and (6) providing service to the institution and community, as Sacramento State strives to serve as an Anchor Institution to the surrounding community.

-Teaching responsibilities include environmental engineering courses (both lecture and laboratory courses) and other classes in the Civil Engineering Department in the B.S. and M.S.
+Teaching responsibilities include transportation engineering courses (lecture and laboratory courses) and other classes in the Civil Engineering Department in the B.S. (lower- and upper-division) and M.S.
 Civil Engineering degree programs.

-Education: An earned doctorate degree in Civil Engineering or closely related field with an emphasis in environmental engineering is required.
-ABD applicants will be considered.
-If ABD, all requirements for the degree must be completed by August 2022.
+Education: An earned doctorate degree in Civil Engineering, or a closely related field, with an emphasis in transportation is required.
+ABD will be considered.
+If ABD, all degree requirements must be completed by August 2023.

-Special Knowledge and Abilities: A strong background in environmental engineering and a commitment and ability to provide quality teaching are required.
-Candidate should demonstrate potential for building an equitable and diverse scholarly environment in teaching, mentoring, research, and service; be able to work with diverse students and colleagues; create inclusive classrooms; and apply a variety of teaching methods.
-Applicant must have effective oral and written communication skills and be able to relate theory to practice.
+Special Knowledge and Abilities: A strong background in transportation and civil engineering, and a commitment and ability to provide quality teaching, measured by past teaching, research, or coursework, are required.
+Candidate should demonstrate knowledge and commitment to building an equitable and diverse scholarly environment in teaching, mentoring, research, and service; be able to work with diverse students and colleagues; create inclusive classrooms; and apply a variety of teaching methods.
+Applicant must be effective in technical communication skills and be able to relate theory to practice.

 - Professional registration as a Civil Engineer